 Brocade sells directly, as well as through systems integrators, distributors, and value-added resellers.
 EMC, Hewlett-Packard, and IBM together generate more than 45% of the company's sales.

-Brocade posted its second straight year of declining sales in 2014 after steadily sales over the previous half dozen years.
+Brocade posted its second straight year of declining sales in 2014 after steadily growing sales over the previous half dozen years.
 Revenue fell about half a percentage point to $2.21 billion in 2014 from $2.22 billion in 2013.
 Higher sales in SAN products and global services didn’t offset a 5% revenue decline in the IP networking segment.
 Geographically, sales fell in the US and Japan while rise in Europe, Canada and South America.

 Notwithstanding the dip in revenue, the company's net income rose a robust 14% to about $238 million on tight control of costs and expenses as part of a cost-reduction plan and a gain from the sale of its network adapter business.
 Cash from operations was $541 million in 2014, a sizeable jump from 2013’s $451 million.
 Cash came from increased collections of accounts receivable, higher net income, and higher prepaid expenses.